nosratifarhad/AutoMapper_Extension/README.md

 ```

 ### actually your call this methods .
-### if do you not want to AutoMapper !!! you can map manual entitys .
+### if do you not want to use "AutoMapper" ! you can map manual entitys .

 ```csharp
 public static WeatherForecastDto ToDBModel(this WeatherForecastVM businessObject)